 - Consume 0.8-1.0g of protein per pound of bodyweight per day (a 170lb person should eat 136-170g of protein per day).

 - Drinking plenty of water (between meals so that you don’t upset your digestion) to avoid fatigue and the sensation of hunger that can cause you to overeat.

 - Eat carbs in proportion to your activity level and current level of leanness (If you’re active, eat more.
 If you’re lean, eat more.)

-My Online Coaching Program Lean365 takes all these useful habits and introduces them gradually week-to-week so they’re sustainable.
+I introduce my Online Coaching Clients to these habits week-to-week so they’re sustainable.
 Finding the right nutrition plan (I avoid the word diet because of all its negative connotations) can be a long process of experimentation and breaking old habits.

 When you discover the ideal nutrition plan for you, you’ll be thankful you took the time to investigate because that knowledge will serve you well for life.